MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-callbacks.md

 ## Legacy control back notifications

+> [!Note]
-This notification is supported in Mobile Plans app, but the recommendation is not to use it for new implementations due there are
+> This section is here as reference only.
+This notification is supported in Mobile Plans app, but the recommendation is not to implement them in new Mobile Plans implementations.

 The notification to the Mobile Plans app should be sent using JavaScript with the following syntax:

-> [!IMPORTANT]
-> Ensure that the notification payload is passed as a string.

 ```javascript
 DataMart.notifyPurchaseResult(notificationPayload);